-Here’s our top three manufacturers’ cars and concepts we see as best fulfilling those objectives and why we think they have value in what we at Montway Auto Transport anticipate to be the golden age of auto ownership.
+Here are our top three manufacturers’ cars and concepts we see as best fulfilling those objectives and why we think they have value in what we at Montway Auto Transport anticipate to be the golden age of auto ownership.

 Going the Distance

 One of the mass market roadblocks to EVs is so common it’s been named, “range anxiety.”
 Most car owners don’t want to buy a car that they won’t be able to drive more than a few hours away from home.
-Of course, the higher cost of EVs is an issue, but both the time it takes to charge and access to units on the road is accepted as a limit to consumer appeal.
+Of course, the higher cost of EVs is an issue, but both the time it takes to charge and access units on the road are accepted as a limit to consumer appeal.

 So it makes sense that range is what’s driving Nissan right now.
 Their new Leaf Acenta+ Grade can be recharged in just four hours and comes with an impressive safety package of function-specific autonomous tech.
 But the company knows even the Grade’s above-average range of 124 miles is still seen as a limit to its appeal.